This gives leftover meatloaf a whole new appeal, when you serve it up with the taste and look of grill marks on it, and crunchy surfaces all over.

 If the slices are too crumbly to turn over for spraying, you'll just have to settle with spraying one side only.

-I am not a food snob, and a good quality meatloaf is a thing of beauty to be admired and enjoyed.
+A good quality meatloaf is a thing of beauty to be admired and enjoyed.

 Leftover meatloaf, though always welcomed, can be a bit less interesting, as it usually gets the microwave-reheat treatment.